-Landon Fox completed his first season as the head coach of the Valparaiso University football program in 2019.
+Landon Fox is entering his third season as the head football coach at Valparaiso University in Fall 2021.

 Fox helped defensive back Jamari Booker rack up 101 tackles and five interceptions during his senior season in 2019, earning All-PFL Second Team honors.
 Booker was named the PFL Player of the Week, STATS FCS National Defensive Player of the Week and College Sports Madness National Defensive Player of the Week after a 13-tackle, two-interception performance against Stetson.
 Booker then became the second PFL player since 2002 with multiple career games of 20 tackles or more by achieving 21 on Nov.
 2 at Davidson.
 Booker finished third in the league in tackles per game (8.4), second in total tackles (101) and third in interceptions (five).

 Fox also instructed seven All-PFL Honorable Mention recipients and three Academic All-PFL Second Team honorees during his first year in charge of the team.
 His first victory as a head coach came on Oct.
 26, 2019 as Valpo topped Stetson 19-10.
 Fittingly given Fox’s defensive background, his first win came behind a dominant defensive showing as Valpo allowed 10 points or fewer in a game for just the fourth time in a 19-year span.
 Stetson entered the contest ranked first in the FCS nation in total offense.
 The Hatters came into the game with a 5-1 record, the first time Valpo beat a team that stood at 5-1 or better since 2003.